Sharpness-Aware Minimization Efficiently Selects Flatter Minima Late in Training: Abstract

 \section{Abstract}

 Sharpness-Aware Minimization (SAM) has substantially improved the generalization of neural networks under various settings.
 Despite the success, its effectiveness remains poorly understood.
-In this work, we discover an intriguing phenomenon in the training dynamics of SAM, shedding lights on understanding its implicit bias towards flatter minima over Stochastic Gradient Descent (SGD).
-Specifically, we find that \emph{SAM efficiently selects flatter minima late in training\footnote{To clarify, ``late in training'' stands for ``when applied during the late phase of training'', and is used here for simplicity.}}.
+In this work, we discover an intriguing phenomenon in the training dynamics of SAM, shedding light on understanding its implicit bias towards flatter minima over Stochastic Gradient Descent (SGD).
+Specifically, we find that \emph{SAM efficiently selects flatter minima late in training\footnote{``Late in training'' refers to the phase when the optimization process is nearing the late stages of training.}}.
 Remarkably, even a few epochs of SAM applied at the end of training yield nearly the same generalization and solution sharpness as full SAM training.
 Subsequently, we delve deeper into the underlying mechanism behind this phenomenon.
-Theoretically, we identify two phases in the learning dynamics after applying SAM late in training: i) SAM first escapes the minimum found by SGD exponentially fast; and ii) then rapidly converges to a flatter minimum within the same valley\footnote{A ``valley'' refers to the local loss landscape surrounding a set of global minima.}.
+Theoretically, we identify two phases in the learning dynamics after applying SAM late in training: i) SAM first escapes the minimum found by SGD exponentially fast; and ii) then rapidly converges to a flatter minimum within the same valley.
 Furthermore, we empirically investigate the role of SAM during the early training phase.
 We conjecture that the optimization method chosen in the late phase is more crucial in shaping the final solution's properties.
 Based on this viewpoint, we extend our findings from SAM to Adversarial Training.
-We provide source code in supplementary materials and will release checkpoints in future.
+We released our source code at \url{https://github.com/zzp1012/SAM-in-Late-Phase}.